top of page

 This will vary from lender to lender but, as a general rule of thumb, you will need to supply the following:

-You will need to supply some other documents as part of your mortgage application, check out What Documents Will I Need To Provide For My Mortgage Application for full details.
+In addition to evidencing your income, like any mortgage application you will need to supply additional documents, check out What Documents Will I Need To Provide For My Mortgage Application for full details.

 When determining affordability for a mortgage, lenders typically consider the average of your most recent two years of income.
-However, if there has been a significant drop in the latest year's results, some lenders may only take that year into account.
-Conversely, if you've had a much better latest year, certain lenders may consider using that figure.
+However, if there has been a significant drop in the latest year's results, some lenders may only take that year in isolation.
+Conversely, if you've had a much better latest year, certain lenders may consider using that figure alone rather than averaging.

-It's important to note that there isn't a simple answer to how much you can borrow, as several factors come into play.
+It's important to note that there isn't a simple answer as several factors come into play.
 These include your existing loans, financial commitments (including dependents), and other variables that can impact the loan amount offered.
-As a general guideline, a few lenders might consider offering up to 5.5 times your income, but it's often advisable to err on the side of caution, as most lenders tend to work around the 4.5 level.
+As a general guideline, a few lenders may consider offering up to 5.5 times your income, but it's often advisable to err on the side of caution, as most lenders tend to use a multiple of 4.5 to 5 times your income.

 Lastly, your deposit plays a crucial role in determining the amount a lender will consider offering you.
 The more you can put down, the lower the risk for the lender, which can in turn increase the options and amount available to you.